-Like many of you, the team at Actively Northwest is doing our part for public health and working from home for a couple weeks.
+Like many of you, the team at Actively Northwest is doing our part for public health and working from home indefinitely.
 While it’s the right thing to do, it can also trigger loneliness, boredom, and frustration of the whole family being cooped up together.
-We brainstormed a few ideas for ways to keep mentally and physically healthy—and avoid the spread of germs.
+We brainstormed a few ideas for ways to keep mentally and physically healthy-and avoid the spread of germs.

-“I will be taking breaks for walks in the neighborhood for both myself and the kids,” said Kelly Heitlauf, who has the added challenge of supervising her kids’ temporary online school.
+“I will be taking breaks for walks in the neighborhood for both myself and the kids,” said Kelly Heitlauf, who has the added challenge of supervising her kids’ distance learning.

 You can still get outside and enjoy the early signs of spring, if it’s safe for you.
 Just put some distance between you and others and consider wearing a mask.

 The Crotty family has a daily Quaranteam Challenge.
 Join their group to get a daily activity for the family.

-You could also start planning your spring adventures.
-Get inspired to try some new hikes, a water sport, or register for a fun run.
+You could also dream about upcoming adventures.
+Get inspired to try some new hikes, a water sport, or weekend getaway.

 Give your pets some extra love